Skip to main content

 Wide

-Wide lowers thresholds and broadens News geography filtering.
+Wide lowers thresholds and broadens News retrieval.
 Use Wide for calibration reviews, higher-risk cohorts, or workflows where the cost of missing a plausible match is higher than the cost of reviewing additional candidates.
+Wide uses broad News geography bias, broad News name filtering, a retrieval cap of 600 articles, and News location inference off.

 WorkflowSanctions prePEP preNews prePost